Last updated on December 7, 2022

 Let Jacob rejoice and Israel be glad.

 (Psalm 14, NSV translation)

-After I finished my breast cancer treatment in October, one of the commitments I made was to read the Bible in a year.
-I have only done it once before many years ago, and I felt like God wanted me to do it again.
+After I finished my breast cancer treatment in October, one of the commitments I made was to read the entire Bible in a year.
+I had only done it once before many years ago, and I felt like God wanted me to do it again.
 After three months, I am discovering many surprises I didn’t expect.

 For example, I am further along in my walk with God now than when I read the entire Bible before.
 I know more, and I’m in a different place spiritually.
 Things jump out at me that I’m sure I read through before without understanding the deeper meaning.

 While I was accustomed to reading the Bible on an almost daily basis, I tended to read my favorite passages and those to which I felt drawn.
 I’ve rediscovered a vast treasure trove of books and stories and life lessons I either never knew or didn’t remember.
 How exciting it’s been to see the things God is showing me.